Universal Polarization for Processes with Memory: Introduction

 The study of polar coding for a class of memoryless channels with full channel knowledge at the decoder was first considered in~\cite{Hassani_compound2009}.
 Hassani et al.\ showed that \arikan's polar codes~\cite{Arikan_2009}, under successive-cancellation decoding, cannot achieve the compound capacity~\cite{blackwell1959} of a set of binary-input, memoryless, and symmetric (BMS) channels.
 In~\cite[Proposition 7.1]{sasoglu_thesis} it was shown that polar codes are universal over a set of BMS channels if optimal decoding is employed.
 Thus, the non-universality exhibited in~\cite{Hassani_compound2009} is an artifact of using successive-cancellation decoding.
-Nevertheless, coding methods that are based on polarization have been shown to yield universal codes.
+Nevertheless, as described below, coding methods that are based on polarization and successive-cancellation decoding have been shown to yield universal codes.

 In~\cite{Hassani_universal}, Hassani and Urbanke present two designs based on \arikan's polar codes that achieve universality over a set of BMS channels.
 Their first construction combines \arikan's polar codes and Reed-Solomon codes designed for an erasure channel.
 Their second construction may be viewed as a two-stage method.
 In the first stage, one forms several \arikan polar codes, in which identical channels are combined recursively.
 In the second stage, different channels are combined to obtain universality.